Superannuation in Australia

-An avoidable issue with Australia’s superannuation system is employees failing to consolidate multiple accounts, thus being charged multiple account fees.
-Of Australia’s 15 million superannuation fund members, 40% have multiple accounts, which collectively costs them $2.6 billion in additional fees each year.
-The federal budget estimates put the number of unnecessary duplicate accounts at 10 million.An individual can withdraw funds out of a superannuation fund when the person meets one of the conditions of release, such as retirement, terminal medical condition, or permanent incapacity, contained in Schedule 1 of the Superannuation Industry (Supervision) Regulations 1994.
-As of 1 July 2018, members have also been able to withdraw voluntary contributions made as part of the First Home Super Saver Scheme (FHSS).

 History

+Occupational superannuation in Australia began in the mid-19th century and has evolved significantly.
+Prior to 1992's mandatory superannuation, it developed in three phases.
+Initially, from the 19th century to the 1940s, it provided retirement income to select salaried employees.
+From the 1950s to the 1970s, it supplemented the age pension, primarily benefiting white-collar workers.
+By the 1970s, superannuation became a widespread fringe benefit, particularly among professionals, public sector employees, and the financial sector.
+By 1974, 32.2% of wage earners had coverage.

 For many years until 1976, what superannuation arrangements were in place were set up under industrial awards negotiated by the union movement or individual unions.

-A change to superannuation arrangements came about in 1983 through an agreement between the government and the trade unions.
-In the Prices and Incomes Accord, the trade unions agreed to forgo a national 3% pay increase which would be put into the new superannuation system for all employees in Australia.
-This was matched by employers' contributions.
-Employers' and employees' contributions were originally set at 3% of the employees' income, and has been gradually increased.
+A change to superannuation arrangements came about in 1983 through an agreement between the government and the trade unions; in the Prices and Incomes Accord, the trade unions agreed to forgo a national 3% pay increase which would be put into the new superannuation system for all employees in Australia.

+In 1992, employee contributions were matched by employers' contributions at 3% of the employees' income, and has been gradually increased.
 Though there is general widespread support for compulsory superannuation today, at the time of its introduction it was met with strong resistance by small business groups who were fearful of the burden associated with its implementation and its ongoing costs.